-Otherwise, write $\uu^\partial$ for the partition produced by running~Algorithm\nobreakspace \ref {map:rightmost} up to (but not including) the step that produced the pair $(j,i)$.
+Otherwise, write $\uu^\partial$ for the partition produced by running~\Cref{map:rightmost} up to (but not including) the step that produced the pair $(j,i)$.
+By the choice of $(j,i)$, it follows that every letter of $\uu$ must be at least as far to the right in $\vv^*$ as in $\uu^\partial$.
 The partition $\uu^\partial$ is non-equitable, and $j$ is its leftmost column that is more than equitably filled.
-Every letter that contributes a $\bmone$ to column $j$ for $\uu^\partial$, is, by our choice of pair $(j,i)$, at least as far to the right in $\vv^*$ as in $\uu^\partial$.
-At the same time, since the final letter in $\uu_j^\partial$ is by assumption also in $\vv^*_j$, none of the letters that contribute a $\bmone$ to column $j$ for $\uu^\partial$ can have moved to the right of $\vv^*_j$.
+Every letter that contributes a $\bmone$ to column $j$ for $\uu^\partial$ is at least as far to the right in $\vv^*$ as in $\uu^\partial$ and since the final letter in $\uu_j^\partial$ is by assumption also in $\vv^*_j$, none of these letters can have moved to the right of $\vv^*_j$.
 Thus, $\vv^*$ has at least as many copies of $\bmone$ in column $j$ as $\uu^\partial$ does, which is too many to be equitable, contradicting our assumption that $\vv^*$ was equitable. \end{proof}